jkleinj/jkleinj.github.io/_posts/2020-05-06-Docker-for-the-Computational-Scientist.md

 still the edge in terms of speed and memory load.
 Mixed high&low-level implementations are therefore not uncommon.
 The latter may however lead to a tricky situation when it comes to program dissemination.
-A computational scientist interested in a particular program most likely needs to install various software packages, often accompanied with specifc version requirements and sometimes poor backward compatibility.
+A computational scientist interested in a particular program most likely needs to install various software packages, often accompanied with specific version requirements and sometimes poor backward compatibility.
 I guess almost every computational scientist has struggled with a software installation at least once because of compatibility problems.